temporalio/temporal-learning/docs/examples/go/background-checks/application-requirements.md

 When this step is complete, the Searches can start automatically.

 The second is when a Researcher must respond to a Research Request.
-In our application, a Researcher is used to verify employment of the Candidate.
+Intheapplication, a Researcher is used to verify employment of the Candidate.
-We must pretend that, after receiving email with the Research Request, the Researcher would make some phone calls and send some email of their own to verify employment.
+You must pretend that, after receiving email with the Research Request, the Researcher would make some phone calls and send some email of their own to verify employment.
 They must then send their results back to the application.

 In both cases, there is no guarantee of when the Candidate or Researcher might take action.